YingHongTham/polyad-type/data-aux/README.txt

 	see README in that folder

 -male_celllist.csv
-	manually copied all male cell name from SI-4-Celllists.xlsx read from file (see also helpers.py):
+	manually copied all male cell name from SI-4-Celllists.xlsx (open with LibreOffice) read from file (see also helpers.py):
 	>>> celllist = pd.read_csv("male_celllist.csv", header=None, comment='#')